sujitchavda01/JAVA-FRAME-CRUD-OPERATION/README.md

 String password = "your_mysql_password";
 ```

-###4.
-Run the Application
+### 4. Run the Application

--Open the project in your preferred IDE (NetBeans, IntelliJ IDEA, Eclipse, etc.).
+- Open the project in your preferred IDE (NetBeans, IntelliJ IDEA, Eclipse, etc.).
--Compile and run the project.
+- Compile and run the project.
--The GUI window will open with options to Add, View, Update, and Delete users.
+- The GUI window will open with options to Add, View, Update, and Delete users.